idlab-discover/pc-webrtc-o2m/connector/README.md

   clean_up();
 }
 ```

-You yourself are responsible for parsing the raw data returned from the plugin.
-You can pass any pointer to the set_data() function as this function just simply copies data from an internal buffer to your (array) pointer.

 ## Editing the Plugin
 You should know that once a plugin is loaded by Unity it is never unloaded unless the editor (or application) is closed.
 So if you want to make changes to the plugin you will need to close Unity for them to take effect.
 There is also an advanced method which allows you to reload plugins, if you want to do this use the Native.cs file from the Unity test application and work as follows: